OctopusDeploy/docs/docs/administration/high-availability/troubleshooting-node-limits-exceeded-error.md

 ### Instructions to Remove Unwanted Nodes {#TroubleshootingNodeLimitsExceededError-Instructionstoremoveunwantednodes}

-If you go to your nodes screen {{Configuration,Nodes}}, you can delete the node(s) that are no longer applicable using the Delete option in the node's overflow menu.
+If you go to your nodes screen **{{Configuration,Nodes}}**, you can delete the node(s) that are no longer applicable using the Delete option in the node's overflow menu.

 ![](deleting-nodes.png "width=500")